What to Expect

 For Children: After a thorough history is obtained, the child receives an osteopathic structural and functional examination.
-The child is then usually treated either while lying down, in a seated position, or on their parent's lap.
+The child is then usually treated either while lying down in a seated position, or on their parent's lap.
 At times an older child may be asked to change positions or to participate in some way in the treatment process.
-A child may have a hard time staying still during the treatment and may need to play with a small toy, or have the parent of guardian read to them to keep them occupied.
+A child may have a hard time staying still during the treatment, and may need to play with a small toy or have the parent/guardian read to them to keep them occupied.
 At other times the child may become very relaxed, have a wide range of other feelings and sensations, or they may feel nothing at all.
 Accommodations are always made to make the child as comfortable as possible.

 What to Bring

-Please bring copies of recent laboratory work and other relevant medical reports (such as X-rays, MRIs, etc) as well as a list of all medications and supplements.
-If you are unable to submit your new patient registration and medical history forms before your appointment, please allow some extra time before your first visit to complete them.
+Please bring copies of recent laboratory work and other relevant medical reports (such as x-rays, MRIs, etc) as well as a list of all medications and supplements.
+If you are unable to fill out your new patient registration and medical history forms before your appointment, please allow some extra time before your first visit to complete them.

 What to Wear

-Please wear comfortable, loose-fitting clothes, or bring some with you when possible.
-Also please avoid wearing jeans.
+Please wear comfortable, loose-fitting clothes or bring some with you when possible.
+Please avoid wearing jeans.
 For women, pants are preferred.